-GE148 INTRODUCTION TO SOCIOLOGY (1.5 credit/24 clock hours) In this survey course students are encouraged to think about society critically, by examining such topics as: culture, socialization, social interaction, social inequality, and social change.
-Included are the study of race and ethnicity, sex and gender, families, government, health care, urbanism and the environment.
+GE148 INTRODUCTION TO SOCIOLOGY (1.5 credit/24 clock hours) In this survey course students are encouraged to think about society critically, by examining such topics as: culture, socialization, social interaction, and social change.
+Included is the study of sociological perspectives, sociological imagination, and sociological research.
 Prerequisite: None.